Education

 Next steps

 The Federal Pathway, released in 2021, was a document intended for renewal.
-To this end, discussions with Indigenous partners as to the programs, initiatives and work moving forward are a necessary next step to identity priorities, needs and areas of work, including those related to Call to Action 12.
+To this end, discussions with Indigenous partners as to the programs, initiatives and work moving forward are a necessary next step to identify priorities, needs and areas of work, including those related to Call to Action 12.

 Further, the First Nations Child and Family Services program will continue to fund prevention and well-being initiatives through the Community Well-Being and Jurisdiction Initiatives, to respond to community needs which could include developing and implementing culturally appropriate parenting programming.
 Canada's reform efforts also include: